dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 In `const int[]`, the `const` applies to everything that comes after it, extending as far to the right as possible, but in `const(int)[]`, the `const` only applies to `int`.

+### Alternative Preserving Max Munch

+There is a proposal to deprecate and remove the currently existing exception regarding floating-point number literals, so that parsing is truly max munch.
+Adding a different exception to max munch is undesireable.

+To avoid the aforementioned exception to max munch, an option would be, for every type qualifier <code>*q*</code>, to make <code>*q*(</code> a separate token.

+One consequence would be that the aforementioned misleading space becomes meaningful instead:
+In this alternative, `const (int)` and `const(int)` would be parsed differently, and, depending on context, can make an entity have a different type.

+The viability of this alternative depends on how prevalent the misleading space is in current code.

+The author believes that the exception to the max munch principle is not inherently a flaw, but a necessary rule to keep the change backwards compatible.
+The rationale for deprecating the max munch exception

 ### Linkage